tross-tyson/razorback-sabre-contract/gtin-program-example/README.md

 ##### Set the currect path for wasm in the gtin.yaml file

-## Ruinning the sabre smart contract
+## Running the sabre smart contract
 ### Make sure
--The latest sabre tp and cli built and installed from the master branch of the sabre git repo
+-The latest sabre tp and cli are built and installed from the master branch of the sabre git repo

 -Admin key is set properly in the sawtooth settings
 ### Running the example